Nonminimal Couplings and the Forgotten Field of Axion Inflation: Introduction

 \section{Introduction}

 The axion field was proposed as a solution to the strong CP problem of the Standard Model of particle physics \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma}.
 More recently, axions rose to prominence in early universe cosmology both as a candidate for the inflaton field \cite{Freese:1990rb,McAllister:2008hb,Silverstein:2008sg} and as a candidate for cold dark matter \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}, bolstered by interesting phenomenology of the characteristic axion coupling to gauge fields (e.g., Ref.~\cite{Barnaby:2011qe}).
 These developments coincided with the discovery of flux compactifications of string theory, which generically include hundreds of axion fields \cite{Svrcek:2006yi,Arvanitaki:2009fg,Cicoli:2012sz}.
+Multi-axion (`axiverse') models can also arise directly from field theory \cite{Maleknejad:2022gyf,Alexander:2023wgk,Alexander:2024nvi}.

 As the Goldstone boson of a spontaneously broken (approximate) global $U(1)$ symmetry, the axion is naturally described as the phase of a complex scalar field.
 Inherent in this construction is a second scalar field, the radial component, which plays the role of the order-parameter of the symmetry breaking.
 Thus, axion models, both as they were initially conceived \cite{Peccei:1977hh,Wilczek:1977pj,Weinberg:1977ma}, and in their modern incarnations, are inherently multifield theories.
 As such, the dynamics of such models during the early universe should be studied using techniques developed in recent years for the analysis of multifield inflation, with a focus on characteristically multifield phenomena such as isocurvature perturbations, primordial non-Gaussianity, and their compatibility with recent observations.
 (For reviews, see Refs.~\cite{Wands:2007bd,Chen:2010xka,Gong:2016qmq}.)